Mlaanibi/microservices-demo/payments-core-service/README.md

 Important dependencies in classpath
 * spring-cloud-config-client dependency so that the application can comsume the config server
 * spring-cloud-starter-eureka dependecy to register the service in discovery server
-* spring-cloud-starter-hystrix dependecy to enable the circuit breaker for the service